 According to a study done by DHL Express, the world’s leading international express service provider, significant e-commerce growth acceleration is projected in both the B2C and B2B markets as the COVID-19 pandemic continues to drive digital transformation.

-McKinsey & Company shared similar insights of how e-commerce has grown two to five fold since the pre-pandemic era.
-All this points to the fact that social commerce is here to stay rather than just a trend that will soon fade out.
+Similar insights of how e-commerce has grown two to five fold since the pre-pandemic era also points to the fact that social commerce is here to stay rather than just a trend that will soon fade out.
 Figuring out how you can overcome the economic barriers to going global can help you stay competitive.